-The Air Medal.
+The Air Medal

 Dad never made a big show of these medals.
 They remained in their presentation boxes on a top shelf of his bedroom closet.

-Sometimes, when we were kids, we would look them over on Saturday mornings under the watchful eyes of dad.
+Sometimes, when we were kids, we looked them over on Saturday mornings under Dad’s watchful eyes.
 I remember the Purple Heart being quite striking in its beauty.

-I remember my sister and brother arguing over who would get the medals after dad died—all this done in front of dad.
+I remember my sister and brother arguing over who would get the medals after Dad died—all this done in front of Dad.
 The answer ultimately was neither, as the medals were both consumed in a house fire in 1978.

-Attempts to get a replacement set were thwarted because the Army Records Repository sustained a major fire in 1973 in which most of the USAAF personnel records were lost, including our dad’s medal citations.
+Attempts to get a replacement set were thwarted because the Army Records Repository had sustained a major fire in 1973 in which most of the USAAF personnel records were lost, including our dad’s medal citations.

 He was a member of the Caterpillar Club, which recognized fliers who were saved by an emergency parachute jump from an aircraft.